eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

      error_already_consumed name
 ```

+And each case in the table is implemented as a separate function, which mostly just throw errors:

 ```ocaml
 and consume_once (tbl: state_tbl) (depth: loop_depth) (name: identifier): state_tbl =
    if depth = get_loop_depth tbl name then